/category/userinfo

 • Cyberduck

 Cyberduck is a transfer tool for Windows and Mac.
 It supports a large number of transfer targets and protocols.
-Only SFTP can be used with Rivanna.
+Only SFTP can be used with Rivanna/Afton.
 The free version will pop up donation requests.

 Download Download Cyberduck

 Enter Your Credentials.
-From the drop-down menu, select SFTP (SSH File Transfer Protocol.
+From the drop-down menu, select SFTP (SSH File Transfer Protocol).
 Then enter the appropriate information in the following fields:

 • Filezilla